adrien-fichet/versions-watch/README.md

 - [ ] openbsd
 - [ ] dropbox
 - [ ] wireshark
+- [ ] ansible
+- [ ] chef
+- [ ] salt

 ### Ideas
-- display links to versions websites when holding ctrl
+- display links to versions websites when holding ctrl, or as a list at the end of the webpage